 For async POST requests, you can supply an Idempotency-Key header.
 If you retry the same request with the same key within the idempotency window, the API returns the original response rather than creating a duplicate operation.

-curl -X POST https://api.thehog.ai/api/people/enrich \
+curl -X POST https://developer.thehog.ai/api/enrichments \

 -H "Idempotency-Key: enrich-jane-doe-20260506" \